Hormonal migraines & period headaches: How to cope

 Estrogen, or the lack thereof, is thought to be the main culprit.
 The reason for this isn’t well understood yet, but it may have to do with how estrogen affects gene expression, causing changes in local inflammation and prostaglandin release.

-What causes hormonal migraines?
+What causes period migraines?

 It’s not that simple, though.
 At physiologic, or non-medical, “natural” levels, estrogen and progesterone can prevent the pathways leading to acute migraines…but at medical dose levels, they can actually stimulate those pathways that produce painful headaches.
 Basically, estrogen is dose-dependent, meaning that the amount of estrogen released can vastly change how your body responds (and whether or not it produces a headache or migraine).